DeyYed/DeyFinder/README.md

 # JobFinder – AI-powered job discovery

-JobFinder pairs a sleek, responsive React experience with a lightweight Express API to turn any resume into a personalized shortlist of live roles.
-Upload a PDF, DOCX, or TXT resume and Gemini Flash 2.5 distills your strengths, keywords, and recommended search strategies.
-The backend then scouts the web (via RapidAPI’s JSearch) for matching openings and pipes them straight back into the interface with deep links.
+JobFinder pairs a sleek, responsive React experience with Vercel serverless functions to turn any resume into a personalized shortlist of live roles.
+Upload a PDF, DOCX, or TXT resume and Gemini Flash 2 distills your strengths, keywords, and recommended search strategies.
+The backend then synthesises curated job-board searches and hands them straight back to the interface with deep links.

 ## ✨ Features